rafaelcamargo/publications-lab/publications/components-beyond-reuse.md

 ![dilicate-surgery-vs-flexibility](https://user-images.githubusercontent.com/4738687/35625938-3d17e50a-067b-11e8-8df1-aed2a12dcb66.png)

-As you can see, reusability is actually a consequence of the above two benefits.
+As you can see, reuse is actually a consequence of the above two benefits.
 When you break any View in several small pieces of code (small responsibilities), you make it so easy to move them from a context to another (flexibility) or, consequently, reuse them in any other View.